 The merger cannot proceed without obtaining all requisite regulatory approvals.
 Midland and Centrue have agreed to take all appropriate actions necessary to obtain the required approvals.
 The merger of Midland and Centrue is subject to prior approval of the Federal Reserve.
-Midland submitted an application to the Federal Reserve on February 17, 2017 seeking certain necessary approval and received approval for the merger from the Federal Reserve on April 18, 2017.
+Midland submitted an application to the Federal Reserve on February 17, 2017 seeking certain necessary approval.